oneminch/Notes/Noteworthy/Global Variables.md

-> [!question]
+---
+alias: Why are global variables considered a bad practice?
+---

-> Why are global variables considered a bad practice?
+> [!question] Why are global variables considered a bad practice?

 - When the scope of program components is limited, code is easier to understand.
 Local variables are more readable as they are self-documenting within a certain context.
 - Using global variables limits access control.
 They can be read and modified by any part of a program.
 This not only creates conflict but also reduces security when working with other people's code like 3rd party plugins / modules.